pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 However, we can define this helpful tool known as a logical relation for these proofs of contextual equivalence.

 A *logical relation* is defined inductively on the type structure of the programs it is comparing, so we can leverage type information about the program to prove *logical equivalence*.
-We must also demonstrate that this logical equivalence corresponds to contextual equivalence in that they relate the same things, but rest assured that for our research, we have formally verified this complex result in a proof assistant.
+We must also demonstrate that this logical equivalence corresponds to contextual equivalence in that they relate the same things.

 ## Full Abstraction Correctness